experiments-albererre/dockerFather/README.md

 The RUN command just execute a command in terminal

 The CMD is the MAIN COMMAND of the docker container, if this command finishes, the docker dies.
-As the docker container only runs when its main project is alive!
+As the docker container only runs when its main command is alive!
 (IMPORTANT!)